 There are believed to be well in excess of 20,000 properties in Ireland which are contaminated with pyrite back-fill.
 When damage occurs as a result of pyrite under the floors it can be a very stressful time.
-Unfortunately before they will accept a claim from you, some insurance companies and builders will make it both difficult and expensive for you to prove beyond doubt that there is pyrite under your floors.
+Unfortunately some insurance companies and builders can make it both difficult and expensive for you to prove beyond doubt that there is pyrite under your floors, before they will accept a claim from you.
 Many home owners are finding that the cost associated with complying with these high standards is preventing them from getting a basic diagnosis or test carried out on their home.
 These delays in some cases will lead to greater damage to the floors, walls and foundations, consequently resulting in higher repair costs.

 It is not unusual for cracks to be visible in foundation walls, structural walls and floors in your home that have no relation to pyrite.
 These cracks could potentially stop the sale of your house, as potential buyers will not take a chance in buying a property that may have pyrite under its concrete floors.
 Reading the information provided in the page “What is Pyrite in homes?” will give you a better idea of whether the cracks and settlement in your property is the result of pyrite, or settlement or movement to the foundations or structural walls.

 From our experience some Insurance Companies and Builders are likely to take advantage of property owners who are not very familiar with what to do if they suspect that contaminated pyrite back-fill may has been used under their property.
 Having worked with clients with pyrite problems since the problem was first understood in Ireland, we have found that one of the biggest problems is that some builders and insurance companies make it expensive for property owners to submit a claim before they will accept the complaint.